 Most people I know with an ongoing mental health condition haven't told their employer about it.
-We'll send one another memes about panic attacks and joke about periods of psychosis, but there's no way we can be that casual in the workplace.
+We'll send each other memes about panic attacks and joke about periods of psychosis, but there's no way we can be that casual in the workplace.

 This lack of understanding from both employers and employees meant she had to leave the job and focus on recovery.
 She has since decided to stay working freelance because it was easier than trying to find an employer that would work with her illness rather than be scared of it.
 "It's very difficult to explain that gap in your CV," she says.
 "I should be honest, but people aren't usually receptive when you go into an interview and tell them you have bipolar."

-It's important to add that disclosing illness doesn't always—and shouldn't ever—end in misunderstanding or punishment; sometimes it can improve your working conditions immensely.
-Fraud investigator Paul, in his 20s, suffers from anxiety and depression, and described a nurturing, female-dominated environment where the older women in the office look out for him.
+It's important to add that disclosing illness doesn't always – and shouldn't ever – end in misunderstanding or punishment; sometimes it can improve your working conditions immensely.
+Fraud investigator Paul, in his twenties, suffers from anxiety and depression, and described a nurturing, female-dominated environment where the older women in the office look out for him.

 "They've made it very clear I can talk to them about how I'm doing," he says.
 "If I'm seeming a bit down or ill, they'll notice.
 That makes so much difference to whether I feel I can go in during a bad patch.
 I think it's just about being good, supportive people."